What are Beach Worms?

 In their larvae stage, beach worms live as zooplanktons, feeding on phytoplankton.
 When they’re about 3 cm long, they begin settling in the sand as juveniles.
 At this age is when you can find and use them as fishing baits.

 Commercial and recreational fishers in North West Wales collect beach worms for bait during summer.
 The majority of this activity happens along the north coast.
-The animals are one of the best and most consistent baits that one can use for estuary and beach fishing.
+The animals are one of the best and most consistent baits that one can use for estuary and beach fishing (just don’t forget to bring your trusty fish finder, if you need one, have a look at our top fish finder reviews).
 However, they are never an easy catch.
 Many have had their own frustrations trying to do so.

 How to Catch Beach Worms